ivanzakharov/docs/naming-conventions/naming-basics.md

   - EDT cannot be with the same name as a Table, Base Enum, or Class.

-  - Present naming conventions guarantee to have only one extension for the object (per application model).

 ## See also

 [Name structure](name-structure.md)